JohnCoene/javascript-for-r/_book/7-03-webpack-packer.md

 }
 ```

-Note that packer does not use the namespace of functions (e.g. `shiny::tagList`).
+Note that packer does not use the namespace of functions (e.g., `shiny::tagList`).
 Instead, it uses the roxygen2 tags to import the necessary functions: `@importFrom Shiny tags tagList`.
 Rather nicely, packer also created an example in the roxygen documentation.
 We'll run this later after we've bundled the JavaScript.

 ```r
 #' @examples